top of page

 Apollo Program in Askja

 This area was used as a training ground hosted by NASA to prepare astronauts for the lunar missions where the main purpose of the training was to study its geology.
 This event happened back in 1969 prior to the moon trip.
-You can find further information in this dedicated post here.
+You can find further information in our Apollo Mission in Iceland post.

 Askja is a one of a kind place, not everyone has the chance to be in a crater, and certainly not with a perfectly milky blue water.
 It is without a doubt one of my top 3 places in Iceland.